-Disasters accounted for over three quarters of new displacements in 2020.
+Disasters accounted for more than 50 per cent of internal displacements in 2021.
 As extreme weather events become more common in a changing climate, ever more people are at risk.
 Through this research, we examine the scale, patterns, drivers and impacts of internal displacement associated with slow-onset environmental change and disasters to inform policies and practices.

 IDMC has been monitoring displacement associated with disasters for over two decades.
-In 2020, we recorded 30.7 million new disaster displacements.
-In line with previous years, weather-related disasters accounted for the majority of these new displacements, with floods and storms jointly causing 28.6 million new displacements.
+In 2021, we recorded 23.7 million disaster displacements.
+In line with previous years, weather-related disasters accounted for the majority of these internal displacements, with floods and storms jointly causing 21.6 million internal displacements.

 Beyond displacements caused by sudden onset hazards, we are also recording increasing numbers of new displacements associated with slow onset hazards such as droughts.
 To do so, we have developed a new methodology to increase confidence in displacement estimates, as well as an analytical framework to better understand the drivers, triggers and impacts of internal displacement in the context of climate change in view of improving prevention and response.
 To understand and identify steps towards long-term solutions at the country-level, we have conducted research on drought displacement in countries such as Somalia, Ethiopia, and Niger.